 Recently, the Element Ewing formally earned an unspecified level of LEED certification from USGBC, becoming the Garden State’s first and only hotel to date to obtain the designation.
 The hotel is the 4th in North America and the 15th in Starwood’s global portfolio to get certified (a figure the company notes is the most of any worldwide hospitality company).

 LEED-standard features in each room at the Element Ewing include Energy Star-rated appliances and lighting, water-efficient fixtures, and low-VOC and recycled-content materials.
 Windows are oversized to maximize natural daylight and are complemented by compact fluorescent light bulbs.
-The hotel also recently installed a ChargePoint electric vehicle charging station and offers priority parking spaces for hybrid vehicles.
+The hotel also recently installed a ChargePoint electric vehicle charging station and offers priority parking spaces for hybrid vehicles and if you’re going to be driving, you should actually learn about Florida driving laws and how can you drive without breaking the law.

 “LEED certification is a terrific achievement for the Element Ewing Hopewell team, a real win for New Jersey, and a meaningful milestone for our guests,” said Starwood Senior Vice President Brian McGuinness in a press release.
 “The hotel’s certification proves that green practices can enhance every aspect of a hotel’s operation, from providing great guest experiences to enriching a neighborhood.”